radoi-razvan/healthcare-app/README.md

 - In Visual Studio Code run the json web server using `npm start server`.

 Second Project:
-- In Visual Studio Code type the following command `npm install`.
 - In Visual Studio Code run the server using `npm run dev`.
 - In Postman add a new header for POST requests with the key:`x-vamf-jwt` and the value: `Bearer <token>` where `<token>` is the Base64 encoding for the following format